Places to Stay

 3. Do you collect fees?

-Campsite fees must be paid for in the Barkerville buildings mentioned above.
-The campground attendants do not collect payment.
+Campsite fees must be paid online or at the locations mentioned above.
+Campground attendants do not collect payment.

 4. Are campfires allowed?

 Campfires are allowed in the designated campfire pits unless there is a fire ban on in the area.
 To check the status on fire bans, click the link: http://bcwildfire.ca/situation/

 There are coin-operated showers in Lowhee and Forest Rose Campgrounds.
 They accept $1.00 coins.